Sidhoh/fetchy/README.md

 ## Installation

-- Download the script from the release page and add the script to path.
+- Download the script from the release page and move the script to /bin/.
 - sudo mv fetchy /bin/
 - Your done!